RockefellerArchiveCenter/project_electron/content/rac-bagit-spec.md

 permalink: /rac-bagit-spec/
 ---

-Version 1.5.1 (2019-04-08)
+Version 1.5.2 (2019-04-22)

 This page describes the Rockefeller Archive Center's BagIt specification, developed with the goal of facilitating consistently structured bags - or packages - of digital records which can be programatically validated and verified.

 Donor organizations are responsible for creating bags which comply to this specification and transferring them via agreed-upon protocols and schedules.
-To assist donors in meeting these requirements, a [BagIt Profile for organizational records](organizational-bag-profile.json) as well as [example Python scripts](example-scripts/) to create and validate bags are available in this repository.
+To assist donors in meeting these requirements, we have created a JSON [BagIt Profile for organizational records](https://gist.github.com/HaSistrunk/65d59e558c436b9d934d98fd8fb0f575) as well as [example Python scripts](/scripts/) to create and validate bags.
 Other libraries for this specification are available in languages including [Java](https://github.com/LibraryOfCongress/bagit-java), [Python](https://github.com/LibraryOfCongress/bagit-python), [PHP](https://github.com/scholarslab/BatItPHP) and [Ruby](https://github.com/topr/bagit).

 ## Specification
 1. Rockefeller Archive Center bags conform to the [BagIt packaging specification](https://tools.ietf.org/html/draft-kunze-bagit-14 "BagIt Specification").
 2. Rockefeller Archive Center bags may be:
     1.  serialized (single ZIP or TAR file)
     2.  un-serialized
 3. All bags must valid according to the organization's BagIt Profile.
-There is an [example BagIt Profile](organizational-bag-profile.json) provided for reference.
+There is an [example BagIt Profile](https://gist.github.com/HaSistrunk/65d59e558c436b9d934d98fd8fb0f575) provided for reference.

 ## RAC BagIt Structure
 This section includes a simple example of a Rockefeller Archive Center BagIt Specification-compliant bag.
 Although the Rockefeller Archive Center accepts both serialized and un-serialized bags, this example specifies an unserialized bag.